Cookware and bakeware: History

 The development of pottery allowed for the creation of fireproof cooking vessels in a variety of shapes and sizes.
 Coating the earthenware with some type of plant gum, and later glazes, converted the porous container into a waterproof vessel.
 The earthenware cookware could then be suspended over a fire through use of a tripod or other apparatus, or even be placed directly into a low fire or coal bed as in the case of the pipkin.
 Ceramics conduct heat poorly, however, so ceramic pots must cook over relatively low heats and over long periods of time.
 However, most ceramic pots will crack if used on the stovetop, and are only intended for the oven.

 The development of bronze and iron metalworking skills allowed for cookware made from metal to be manufactured, although adoption of the new cookware was slow due to the much higher cost.
 After the development of metal cookware there was little new development in cookware, with the standard Medieval kitchen utilizing a cauldron and a shallow earthenware pan for most cooking tasks, with a spit employed for roasting.

 By the 17th century, it was common for a Western kitchen to contain a number of skillets, baking pans, a kettle and several pots, along with a variety of pot hooks and trivets.
 Brass or copper vessels were common in Asia and Europe, whilst iron pots were common in the American colonies.
 Improvements in metallurgy during the 19th and 20th centuries allowed for pots and pans from metals such as steel, stainless steel and aluminium to be economically produced.

-At the 1968 Miss America protest, protestors symbolically threw a number of feminine products into a "Freedom Trash Can", which included pots and pans.